Charles Scribner’s Sons (New York, US)

 Copyright (in this case 1923) is indicated, but not a date of printing.
 It seems that Scribner reprinted books from the Modern Student’s Library long after the series stopped adding titles (around 1931) and after the series was not being advertised.

-This 1929 book has an extensive annotated catalog in the back.
+This 1929 book has an extensively annotated catalog in the back.
 It indicates the editors of each book and includes a description of the book.

 Modern Student’s Library French Series was introduced around 1925.
 The jackets are different but the bindings the same as the normal series.
 This copy of George Sand’s Indiana is dated 1935.
 The jacket lists other French Series titles on the back.
 The flaps are blank.